Data-driven Quantum Dynamical Embedding Method for Long-term Prediction on Near-term Quantum Computers

 \section{Introduction}

-Recent years have witnessed a surge in the application of time series prediction across a range of fields, including finance, physics, and engineering, underscoring its significance \cite{Shumway2000, Kantz2004, Winterhalder2006}.
-Classical algorithms for time series prediction predominantly rely on long short-term memory (LSTM) networks \cite{Hochreiter1997, Cho2014}, special networks like echo state networks (ESNs) \cite{Jaeger2001, Jaeger2004} and reservoir computing (RC) \cite{Nakajima2021book}.
-These approaches are based on data-driven learning methods and have shown potential in capturing dynamical features.
-Recently, it has been shown that classical data could be mapped into a quantum feature space based on certain embeddings, which is further used to approximate a variety of functions.
-These universal approximation properties \cite{Mitarai2018, Schuld2021,Goto2021,Yu2022} facilitate the construction of inference function for modeling temporal data patterns.
-These advancements suggest the potential of quantum systems for effectively modelling the complex dynamics inherent in long-term time series.
+Recent years have witnessed a surge in the application of time series prediction across a range of fields, including finance, physics, and engineering, underscoring its significance~\cite{Shumway2000, Kantz2004, Winterhalder2006}.
+Among the various types of predictions, long-term prediction is especially pivotal as it entails forecasting future values of a series that extend beyond the duration of the available historical data.
+This means that the prediction horizon is longer than the time span of the training dataset, presenting a unique challenge in identifying and extrapolating underlying patterns and trends that may continue to evolve over time~\cite{Gardner1984, Fildes2004}.
+The importance of long-term prediction is evident in strategic planning for climate change, economic forecasting, and technological forecasting, where decisions made today are based on projections that reach far into the future~\cite{Bauer2015, Lam2020}.
+Classical algorithms for time series prediction predominantly rely on long short-term memory (LSTM) networks~\cite{Hochreiter1997, Cho2014}, echo state networks (ESNs)~\cite{Jaeger2001, Jaeger2004}, and reservoir computing (RC)~\cite{Nakajima2021book}.
+These data-driven methods have shown potential in capturing dynamical features.
+Recent advances in quantum computing have demonstrated significant potential in the machine-learning domain~\cite{Mitarai2018,Rebentrost2014,Lloyd2018,Cerezo2021REW}.
+Quantum computers offer a promising avenue to overcome classical computational bottlenecks by enabling coherent processing of data within exponentially large Hilbert spaces, providing potential quantum advantages.
+Therefore, it is both intriguing and important to explore quantum-based approaches focused on time series processing, especially for realistic and challenging tasks such as long-term time series prediction.
+Recently, it has been demonstrated that classical data can be mapped into a quantum feature space using certain embeddings~\cite{Rebentrost2014, Lloyd2018, Havlicek2019, Huang2021Power}, which is further utilized to approximate a variety of functions.
+These universal approximation properties~\cite{Mitarai2018, Schuld2021, Goto2021, Yu2022} facilitate the construction of inference functions for modeling temporal data patterns, suggesting the potential of quantum systems to effectively model the complex dynamics inherent in long-term time series.